MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-get-started.md

 ---

-If you use either `sequence`, `monologue` or `tools` augmentation, it's impossible for the model to hallucinate a invalid function name, action name, or the correct parameters.
+If you use either `sequence`, `monologue` or `tools` augmentation, it's impossible for the model to hallucinate an invalid function name, action name, or the correct parameters.
 You must create a new actions file and define all the actions you want the prompt to support for augmentation.
 You must define the actions to tell the model when to perform the action.
+Sequence augmentation is suitable for tasks that require multiple steps or complex logic.
+Monologue augmentation is suitable for tasks that require natural language understanding and generation, and more flexibility and creativity.

 In the following example of a light bot, the `actions.json` file has a list of all the actions the bot can perform: